-25. Events after the reporting date
+24. Events after the reporting date

-There are no events after the reporting date which could have had a material effect on the financial position of the Company as at 31 December 2017 and on the loss for the year ended which has not been adequately provided for or disclosed in these financial statements.
+There are no events after the reporting period which could have had a material effect on the financial position of the Company as at 31 December 2018 and on the profit for the year ended on that date which has not been adequately provided for.